 2． The book I have already read.

-3． The job I took up this summer vacation I like very much.。
+3． The job I took up this summer vacation I like very much.

-Even if the words, grammar haven’t the obvious problems, but it’s not so authentic when we read.
-Obviously, the three sentences above are not in line with the general English expression, but why such sentences appeared?
-That’s because our people influenced by mother tongue when writing.
+Even if the words, and grammar haven’t the obvious problems, it’s not so authentic when we read.
+Obviously, the three sentences above are not in line with the general English expression, but why do such sentences appear?
+That’s because our people are influenced by their mother tongue when writing.

-Due to our expression habit, here comes out sentence 1, sentence 2, sentence 3.
-So how to modify to meet the English language expression way?
+Due to our expression habits, here comes out sentences 1, sentence 2, sentence 3.
+So how do modify it to meet the English language expression way?
 We can amend the sentences as follows

 ●I can’t remember clearly what happened when I was crying.